android-art-intel/Nougat/README.md

 Apache License Version 2.0

-See LICENSE file for details
+See LICENSE file for details.